Mohammedsaklain/STM32-DISCOVERY-F051R8T6/9_LOW_POWER_MODES/README.md

 ## Low Power Modes

 ### Project AIM:
-1. To operate in Sleep Mode
+1. To operate in Sleep, Stop and Standby Mode

 ### Setup